4Players/odin-unity-demo/README.md

 the `OdinDefaultUser` script should only be used for ODIN rooms which do not use proximity voice chat.

-### ODIN Proximity Chat - connecting ODIN to the multiplayer framework
+### Proximity Chat - connecting ODIN to the multiplayer framework

 In a multiplayer scenario, we encounter the issue of connecting a user's ODIN media stream to the user's avatar in the game, e.g. in our demo project we'd want a player's voice in the proximity chat to originate